higherbar-ai/ai-workflows/README.rst

 LLMInterface
 ^^^^^^^^^^^^

+When you use the ``LLMInterface`` class to interact with an LLM, you can provide a formal JSON schema to validate JSON responses.
+If you only have a human-readable description of the JSON output format, you can convert that to a JSON schema by calling ``LLMInterface.generate_json_schema()``.
+This method will convert a human-readable description into a formal schema that can be used to validate JSON responses.
+(The ``DocumentInterface`` class will handle this automatically when used to convert documents to JSON.
+See below for more details.)

+By default, the ``LLMInterface`` class will retry twice if an LLM response doesn't parse as JSON or match the schema provided (if any), but you can change this behavior by specifying the ``json_retries`` parameter in the constructor.

 Currently, the ``LLMInterface`` class only works with OpenAI models, either directly from OpenAI or via Azure.
 Claude support (directly or via AWS Bedrock) is next up on the roadmap, followed by other models as requested.

 Markdown conversion
 ^^^^^^^^^^^^^^^^^^^